 The Group recognises the importance of waste reduction.
-Waste management measures have been introduced to minimize the amount of waste generated and the impact on environment.
+Waste management measures have been introduced to minimise the amount of waste generated and the impact on environment.
 Under its business operation nature, no hazardous waste was generated during the Reporting Period.

 For non-hazardous waste, the waste is mainly generated from daily office operations.
 The Group takes initiative to reduce waste by implementing different measures.
-Generally, the Group has engaged qualified recycling companies to collect and handle the waste in accordance to the Law of the PRC on the Prevention and Control of Environmental Pollution by Solid Waste (《中華人民 共和國固體廢物污染環境防治法》) (2020 Amendment), the Waste Disposal Ordinance (Cap.
-354) in HK, and the Ecological Solid Waste Management Act of 2000 (RA 9003, 2001) in Philippines.
+Generally, the Group has engaged qualified recycling companies to collect and handle the waste in accordance to the Law of the PRC on the Prevention and Control of Environmental Pollution by Solid Waste (《中華人民共和國固體廢物污染環境防治法》) (2020 Amendment), the Waste Disposal Ordinance (Cap.
+354) in HK, the Ecological Solid Waste Management Act of 2000 (RA 9003, 2001) in the Philippines, and the Act on Waste Management and Public Cleansing of Japan (Act No. 137 of 1970 (up to the version of Act No. 68 of 2022)).